Ap English Language And Composition Rhetorical Devices

 Simile and Metaphor: Drawing Comparisons

-- Simile: A simile explicitly compares two unlike things using "like" or "as."
-For instance, "Her smile was as bright as the sun" uses a simile to convey the radiant nature of her smile.
+• Simile: A simile explicitly compares two unlike things using "like" or "as."
+Here's one way to look at it: "Her smile was as bright as the sun" uses a simile to convey the radiant nature of her smile.

-- Metaphor: A metaphor implicitly compares two unlike things without using "like" or "as."
-For example, "He is a lion in battle" suggests his bravery and strength by directly comparing him to a lion.
+• Metaphor: A metaphor implicitly compares two unlike things without using "like" or "as."
+Here's one way to look at it: "He is a lion in battle" suggests his bravery and strength by directly comparing him to a lion.

 Example: